1. What is Nevada Foreign LLC Registration?

 B) State and local business licenses

-Nevada requires most foreign LLCs to obtain a Nevada State Business License issued by the Nevada Secretary of State.
+Nevada requires most Foreign LLCs to obtain a Nevada State Business License issued by the Nevada Secretary of State.
 This license is mandatory and must be renewed annually.

-In addition to the state business license, foreign LLCs may also need local city or county licenses depending on business location and industry.
+In addition to the state business license, Foreign LLCs may also need local city or county licenses depending on business location and industry.
 Regulated activities such as construction, professional services, food service, or transportation often require additional permits.

 C) EIN and banking

-Registering as a foreign LLC in Nevada does not create a new legal entity.
-Most foreign LLCs continue using their existing Employer Identification Number (EIN) issued by the Internal Revenue Service.
+Registering as a Foreign LLC in Nevada does not create a new legal entity.
+Most Foreign LLCs continue using their existing Employer Identification Number (EIN) issued by the Internal Revenue Service.
 Nevada registration does not require applying for a new EIN.

 Financial institutions may still request the following when opening or maintaining accounts tied to Nevada operations:

-- Nevada foreign LLC approval documentation
+- Nevada Foreign LLC approval documentation

 - Certificate of Authority issued by the Nevada Secretary of State